 Book Review: "Disability and the Way of Jesus"

-Written by our team member Amy Hartmann, The Banquet Network’s Administrative Assistant who received this book for free in return for a review.
+Written by our team member AJ, The Banquet Network’s Administrative Assistant who received this book for free in return for a review.

 As a seminary graduate with my Masters in Biblical Counseling as well as working for The Banquet Network, putting into practice theological understandings of how the Church is to be equipped in ministering to those marginalized by disabilities is vastly important.
 Disability and the Way of Jesus: Holistic Healing in the Gospels and the Church by Bethany McKinney Fox was an interesting read with a broad range of biblical interpretations of the purpose of Jesus’ healing ministry and how the Church should respond today.
 Fox highlighted the importance of understanding culture and context both from a biblical lens and in understanding people today.
 However, it is important to keep in mind that culture changes, not people and the mandate Jesus gave His followers to expand His Kingdom and welcome everyone to the banquet table.
 Disability ministry can be such a broad circle that often times can be overwhelming to know how to reach the margins with the gospel, but it’s important to keep our focus on the example Christ gave us in Scripture through His interactions with the sick, the disabled, and the oppressed.